 philosopher's hat club

-The meetings are facilitated by Lukasz Krzywon from Creative Together (based in Cong, Co.
+The meetings are facilitated by Lukasz Krzywon from Creative Together (in Cong, Co.
 Mayo) and Brid Conroy from Tertulia bookshop (Westport, Co.
 Mayo).
 Both share an interest in philosophy and philosophical thinking.
 Lukasz is a philosopher, author, and educator.
 He is passionate about teaching children how to think well and about introducing important ideas using philosophical enquiry into Irish classrooms.
 He has trained with the best facilitators in Ireland and the UK.
 Brid, whose background is also in philosophy aims, to make a positive contribution to the way the world thinks through Tertulia, a bookshop Like no other.
 Pre Covid Lukasz and Brid organised several events at the bookshop on issues relating to Climate Change, Philosophy, and Poetry.
-Since Covid hit Ireland, they conducted a successful pilot for conducting meetings on-line.
+Since the first lockdown, they conducted a successful pilot for conducting meetings online and now run monthly events.

 Regular monthly events